EUR/AUD Historical Trends: Europe vs Australia

 Interest Rate Differentials

 Historically, Australia has maintained higher interest rates than the Eurozone.
 This has made EUR/AUD a popular "short" for carry traders who want to earn the yield spread while betting on Aussie strength.
 However, the euraud historical data shows that this spread is not static.
 When the ECB moves toward a more hawkish stance while the RBA stays dovish, the pair can move thousands of pips in a matter of months.
-With 66 currency pairs available for comparison, you can see if the Euro is strong across the board or if the move is specific to the Aussie Dollar.
+With verified symbols available for comparison, you can see if the Euro is strong across the board or if the move is specific to the Aussie Dollar.

 Trading Characteristics: Volatility and Ranges